eagle840/killercoda-labs/MLflow/step1.md

     ==================================
 ## Another Example:

-In this example, we'll be using the Python Conda environment, and running sklearn
+In this example, we'll be using  scikit learn

 `pip install scikit-learn==0.23.2`{{exec}}